-In fact, all 50 states have produced plenty of famous people: actors, musicians, TV personalities, athletes, and more.
+In fact, all 50 states have produced the biggest stars in the world, including actors, musicians, TV personalities, athletes, and more.

 This singer-songwriter grew up in Tuskegee, Alabama before becoming a founding member of the Commodores.
 Of course, his solo career made him one of the world’s best-selling artists of all time.

 This famous singer-songwriter grew up in Homer, Alaska.
 She spent her time singing and yodeling as a duo with her father, a local musician.
 Of course, she rocketed to fame in the 90s with her debut album, Pieces of You.
 Surely you remember “Who Will Save Your Soul” and “Foolish Games.”

 Wonder Woman herself was born in Phoenix, Arizona.
 Before her successful acting career, though, Lynda Carter became Miss Phoenix, Miss Arizona, and then was crowned Miss World USA.